ziedb/tekton_poc/README.md

-# curl an API with tekton
+##curl an API with tekton
-1. create tasks and pipeline to curl an URL
+##1. create tasks and pipeline to curl an URL

 $ oc apply -f tasks/curl-task.yaml

 $ oc apply -f pipelines/curl-pipeline.yaml

-2. Run the pipeline and set THE_URL parameter with API url :
+##2.
+Run the pipeline and set THE_URL parameter with API url :

 $ tkn pipeline start --use-param-defaults  curl-pipeline -p THE_URL=https://api.my-ip.io/v2/ip.json

-3. Find the name of the pipeline run
+##3.
+Find the name of the pipeline run

 $ tkn pr list
 $ tkn pr list